mrcook/retroio/README.md

-# TZX Utility
+# RetroIO (rio)

-A utility program for working with the ZX Spectrum tape files (TZX and TAP), written in the Go language.
+A command-line utility written in the Go programming language for working with disk and cassette tape files from computer systems of the 1980s as used in emulators.

+One example would be `tzx` tapes from the ZX Spectrum 8-bit home computer.

 I wrote this program, in part to better understand how tape data is loaded in to a ZX Spectrum, but also as an experiment in working with binary data files.

+## Supported Disk and Tape images

+ * ZX Spectrum: **TZX** and **TAP**

 ## Installation

-    $ go get -u -v github.com/mrcook/tzxit/...
+    $ go get -u -v github.com/mrcook/retroio/...

+To install the app after manually cloning the repository you must first `cd` into the `rio` directory:

+    $ cd retroio/rio
+    $ go install

 ## Usage

-    $ tzxit read -f=tzx /path/to/tape.tzx
+    $ rio zx read -f=tzx /path/to/tape.tzx

 The tape metadata and block information will be output to the terminal.